Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The act of getting in the way or causing problems.
 **Sentence:** The loud noise caused interference with my studying.
 **Conversation:**
-A – Why can’t you hear the music clearly?
+A – Why can’t you hear the music clearly
 B – There’s interference from the radio signal.

 ### Word: Intervene